 For questions and information about your local Master Gardener program, contact the County Master Gardener coordinator: click here for contact info.

-Since 1979 more than 14,000 Iowans have received Master Gardener training from Iowa State University Extension.
-The Extension Master Gardeners is an internationally recognized volunteer program.The program exists in all fifty states, and in Iowa is coordinated by Iowa State University Extension and Outreach with support from the Department of Horticulture.
+Since 1979 more than 15,130 people have completed the Master Gardener volunteer training thanks to Iowa State University Extension and Outreach.
+Extension Master Gardeners is an internationally recognized volunteer program.The program exists in all fifty states, and in Iowa is coordinated by Iowa State University Extension and Outreach with support from the Department of Horticulture.

-The first Master Gardener Program was initiated in King County, Washington in 1972.
+The first Master Gardener Program was initiated in King County, Washington in 1973.
 In response to overwhelming requests for horticulture information, the extension agent came up with the idea of trading specialized training in horticulture for a commitment to spend a specified number of hours doing volunteer outreach work for extension.
 The Iowa Master Gardener program was first piloted in Scott County in 1979.
 Today, there are Master Gardeners in more than 80 of the state’s counties.
 Each year Iowa Master Gardeners provide more than 100,000 hours of volunteer service back to their communities.